adithor/Indian-Sign-Language-to-Text/README.md

 # Indian Sign Language (Dell: Hack2Hire)

-It was a group project during the hackathon
+It was a group project made during the hackathon

 ## Introduction